 Preparation and Feeding Romaine Lettuce to Your Flock

 You can feed lettuce to your chickens whether it’s cooked or raw.
 Feeding it with grains or just feeding whole unchopped lettuce is safe for chickens.
 You can also slice it up along with other chopped vegetables and grains for a healthier variety.
-Or if you want a more fun way of feeding lettuce to your chickens, you can try hanging it up like in this video.
+Or if you want a more fun way of feeding lettuce to your chickens, you can try hanging it up like in this video:

-Raw and cooked lettuce is relatively safe for your birds.
-So if you have scraps from cooking, you can just toss it to them.
+If you have scraps from cooking, you can just toss it to them.
 Just make sure to clean it up before feeding it to your chickens as unclean vegetables can house several nasty insects, worms, and insecticides, especially if you just bought it from the market.

 Make sure to buy organic romaine lettuce if you don’t plant it yourself.
 For healthier chickens, preservatives should be avoided.
 Opting for darker varieties of lettuce is the best choice for your chickens.